Optllizer/OptPack/README.md

 # OptPack
-OptPack is Optllizer's third custom track distribution.
+OptPack is my third custom track distribution.
 It has 448 custom tracks within 112 cups.
+Built off of LE-Code than migrated over to Pulsar.

 OptPack:
 - Has most of all Pulsar's Features